shaijyy/fck-generator/README.md

 The `/recreation-source/` and `/recreation-compiled` versions are a cleaned-up take on the original:

-- Removed sponsored Printful “Print a T-Shirt” button
+- Removed sponsored items
 - Added several new fonts
 - Added **light/dark mode**
 - Cleaned layout and simplified code
 - Preserves original behavior
+- **REMOVE TELEMETRY** Original Version Logged your IP and the text you entered, as well as various data such as your ISP info, usage rate, and more. yikes.

 ---